Oak-Grove-Classical-Academy/elective-syllabus/README.md

 ### Rust programming

-We'll focus on working through [Rustlings exercises](https://rustlings.cool), so be sure and get set up for that.
-The exercises refer to chapters in the [Official Rust Book](https://doc.rust-lang.org/book/title-page.html), which you should bookmark and read.
+We'll focus on working through Rustlings, a guided tour through Rust.
+The Rustlings exercises refer to chapters in the Official Rust Book, which you should bookmark and read.
-I have read that book many times and still learn or reinforce concepts from it.

 ### Project